Creating a petition

 The Citizen Participation and Public Petitions Committee

-The Citizen Participation and Public Petitions Committee looks at all published petitions, regardless of whether signatures are collected.
+The Citizen Participation and Public Petitions Committee looks at all published petitions, regardless of the number of signatures they collect.
 The Committee will decide what action it wants to take.
 This can include:

 - asking for evidence from the Scottish Government, other organisations, or people